mapillary/mapillary_tools/python/README.md

     sudo pip install -r requirements.txt
     brew install pyexiv2

+If you don't have pip on your system, you can install it by `sudo easy_install pip`.

 ## Preprocessing
 Use these scripts to process your photos before uploading to improve the upload quality.